GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 The repository includes:
 - **src/** – the main GEE scripts written in JavaScript
 - **docs/** – PDF tutorials that explains the reasoning, steps, and interpretation
-- **results/** – example outputs such as preview maps, summary tables, and sample agreement layers

 ---